mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with -glimmer-js.md

 #### Breethe

 While this project was mostly meant as a technology spike to validate Glimmer's suitability for real projects as well as testing some techniques for running and serving web apps that we had in our minds for some time, we wanted to build something useful and meaningful.
-What we built is Breethe, a progressive web apps that gives users quick and easy access to air quality data for locations around the world.
-Pollution and global warming are getting worse rather than better and having easy access to data that shows how bad the situation actually is is the first step for everyone to question their decisions and maybe change a few things that can help improve the situation.
+What we built is Breethe, a progressive web app that gives users quick and easy access to air quality data for locations around the world.
+Pollution and global warming are getting worse rather than better and having easy access to data that shows how bad the situation actually is, is the first step for everyone to question their decisions and maybe change a few things that can help improve the situation.

 ![Video of the Breethe PWA](/images/posts/2018-07-03-building-a-pwa-with -glimmer-js/breethe-video.gif)